 State Veterinary Licensing - To practice veterinary medicine, some states also require a veterinarian to pass a state-specific examination.
 These exams typically test the vet's knowledge of the state's laws and regulations governing veterinary medicine.
 To maintain a state veterinary license, vets must obtain continuing education and may need to renew their license regularly (often every 3 years).

 If your pet has health care requirements above and beyond standard veterinary care, you may want to look for a vet with qualifications that go beyond the standard DVM degree.
 Two such certifications are:

-Diplomate of the American Board of Veterinary Practitioners (DABVP) - Veterinarians who are ABVP Certified (ABVP Diplomates) begin with a DVM degree then go on to accrue knowledge and expertise beyond what is required to practice standard veterinary medicine.
-ABVP Diplomates undergo a challenging 3-year process of additional studies and examination to become board certified specialists recognized by the American Veterinary Medical Association (AVMA).
+Diplomate of the American Board of Veterinary Practitioners (DABVP) - Veterinarians who are ABVP Certified (ABVP Diplomates) begin with a DVM degree and then go on to accrue knowledge and expertise beyond what is required to practice standard veterinary medicine.
+ABVP Diplomates undergo a challenging 3-year process of additional studies and examination to become board-certified specialists recognized by the American Veterinary Medical Association (AVMA).
 These vets have put in the hard work and training to specialize in the treatment of one or more categories of animals.

-Fear Free Certification - If your pet is anxious or high-strung, you may want to take some extra time to locate a Fear-Free Certified vet in your area.
+Fear-Free Certification - If your pet is anxious or high-strung, you may want to take some extra time to locate a Fear-Free Certified vet in your area.
 This certification can apply to an individual vet, or even to the hospital itself.
 Fear Free training educates vets in the ways that they can make pets more at ease in their offices and during their treatments.